junit-team/junit5/Prototype-JUnit4-Run-And-Migrate.md

 - `@Category` no longer exists; use `@Tag` instead.
 - `@RunWith` no longer exists.
 - `@Rule` no longer exists.
-- In the current prototype, test instances are retained across all test methods in a test class by default (i.e., _instance-per-class_ mode).
-  - The JUnit Lambda team will soon provide a mechanism for choosing between _instance-per-class_ and _instance-per-method_ modes, and the default mode may be switched to _instance-per-method_ (in line with the semantics of previous versions of JUnit).

 [junit5-samples]: https://github.com/junit-team/junit5-samples